kevinkickback/Tashas-Notes-of-Everything/Compendium/Party/Player Characters/Tilda Rosesong.md

 > |  :FasUserGroup: Race |  `=this.race`|

 > [!quote|no-t]
 > Tilda Rosesong, a fiery tiefling sorcerer hailing from [[Waterdeep]], channels the arcane forces with unmatched intensity and finesse within the adventuring party [[LASTSTAND]].
 Her mysterious origins and powerful magic make her both a valuable ally and a formidable adversary.
+She is also the wielder of [[Deck of Many Things|The Deck of Many Things]]

 > [!column|flex 3]
 >> [!important]- STORYLINES: